 PanCAN: Talk about your career trajectory and the synergy between it and innovation at PanCAN.

 HKM: My dad’s career was in research and development, so it was a familiar space to me.
 After college, I landed a job with Oracle Corporation, a hot startup at the time, and I stayed almost two decades.
 What kept me there – and in tech – was the notion that there is always a better way – a disruptive way to bring new approaches to market that are often easier and less expensive.
 That’s always been my mantra.
 After Oracle, I went to Intuit and then Salesforce.com.
 I was at Salesforce when it was relatively small and was there for the rapid growth years.
 Then I moved to New Relic – they’re in the digital intelligence space – and I helped them go public three years ago and realize their dreams of enabling enterprises all over the world.
 It was an amazing experience.
 Now I’m with the venture capital firm NEA, helping to identify and grow the next big winners in technology.
-There are significant parallels between the tech world and what PanCAN is doing with Know Your Tumor and Precision PromiseSM [the first adaptive clinical trial platform for pancreatic cancer patients in the world] as it relates to collecting data and leveraging it to get answers for how to better fight pancreatic cancer.
+There are significant parallels between the tech world and what PanCAN is doing with Know Your Tumor and Precision PromiseSM [the first response-adaptive randomized clinical trial platform for pancreatic cancer patients in the world] as it relates to collecting data and leveraging it to get answers for how to better fight pancreatic cancer.
 My involvement with PanCAN is a very natural fit for me.

 PanCAN: What PanCAN initiative do you think has the most potential to change the course of pancreatic cancer?